 The woman was airlifted to a hospital where she later died.
 The man was also taken to the hospital.
 He was charged with failure to exercise due care, failure to maintain lane, and driving on the wrong side of the roadway.

 If a death is caused by the negligence of another then the decedent's family may be entitled to legal relief through a wrongful death lawsuit.
 You should hire an experienced Clayton County wrongful death attorney if you will file a lawsuit on behalf of a family member who died due to another's negligence.
-If you or someone you know has been hurt in a car crash, call a Clayton County auto accident lawyer at the Law Offices of Shane Smith for a free legal consultation.
+If you or someone you know has been hurt in a car crash, call a Clayton County auto accident lawyer at Shane Smith Law for a free legal consultation.